What is a Confirmation Statement?

 - Your register of ‘people with significant control’ (PSC)

 You can report changes to your statement of capital, shareholder information and SIC codes in the confirmation statement.
-However, you cannot use the confirmation statement to make changes to:
+However, you cannot use the this statement to make changes to:

 - your company’s officers